‘What is the best real estate advertising?’

 So now the initial question of ‘What is the best real estate advertising’ can be put differently and in a more concrete way, which you will see in the next section.

-What Kind of Real Estate Advertising Can Help You Lower Your Costs Per Acquisition and Increase Your Number of Acquisitions At The Same Time?
+How to Lower Your Costs Per Real Estate Lead and Increase Your Number of Leads At The Same Time

 Now, let’s first answer the question of how you can lower your costs per acquisition.

 In this article I already mentioned how the question about costs per leads is not as good as asking for the cost per acquisition.

 To recap, the cost per acquisition (CPA) is the overall cost you have per sale (e.g. from generating a lead to the closing of a deal).